A Guide to External Outbound Links for SEO

 How Many External Links per Page?

-The company’s methodology involved searching for random words and then using them as external links in its own content.
+The company’s methodology involved searching for random words and then using them as external links in its content.
 It then tracked how the pages prevailed in search results rankings as it added more external links or took them away.
-The results indicated that external links are not helpful if you only use one or two for a long page, very helpful if you use roughly one external link every 400 or 500 words, and less useful when you begin to stuff too many external links into your content (because Google then determines you’re trying to game its system).
+The results indicated that external links are not helpful if you only use one or two for a long page, very helpful if you use roughly one external link every 400 or 500 words, and less valuable when you begin to stuff too many external links into your content (because Google then determines you’re trying to game its system).

 The bottom line is that you shouldn’t overdo it with the external links.
 As you’re hyperlinking to your favorite fellow bloggers or pet websites, it is important to ensure you are only doing so when necessary and when it is providing truly factual information.